--icemodel <IM>

-Choose ice screening method to be used: 0 (default), 1 or 2.
+-icemodel <IM> Choose ice screening method to be used: 0 (default), 1 or 2.

 The value 0 results in no ice screening, except when a GRIB file containing sea surface temperature is read.
 The value 1 invokes a simple (non-Bayesian) ice model which does not keep history of the water or ice state of each location.
 Value 2 invokes the Bayesian ice model which keeps the history of each location and uses this history to determine the sea or ice state of a WVC.
 The ice screening can be combined with the ice screening which is done in the GRIB collocation.
-In this case, the SST of the GRIB file will be used to assign a WVC as 'surely ice' when the SST is below a certain value or 'surely water' when the SST is above a certain value.
+In this case, the SST of the GRIB file will be used to assign a WVC as 'surely water' when the SST is above a certain value.

--noamb

-Switch off ambiguity removal (default is switched on).
+-noamb Switch off ambiguity removal (default is switched on).
 This option is useful if the selection of the scatterometer wind solution is left to the data assimilation procedure of a Numerical Weather Prediction model.
 In other words: the NWP model is fed with a number of solutions and their probability, and finds the best value when comparing with other data sources.

--nowrite

-Do not produce BUFR output (default is switched on).
+-nowrite Do not produce BUFR output (default is switched on).

--ignorel1flags

-Ignore the setting of level 1b $\sigma_0$ related flags in BUFR input.
+-ignorellflags Ignore the setting of level 1b σ^0 related flags in BUFR input.